DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScrollView/3 Methods/Methods.md

 ---
 ##### shortDescription
-This section describes the members used to manipulate the widget.
+This section describes the members used to manipulate the UI component.

 ---
 #####See Also#####